A 400 year old water village in a spectacular jungle setting

 Our first glimpse of the waterfalls at Ribeira dos Caldeirões Natural Park came in the summer.
 Rounding the bend in the road and crossing the old horseshoe bridge there was barely any sign of the numerous falls that draw thousands of tourists to the park so we drove on barely paying attention.

 Our return trip in January was a completely different experience however as we saw firsthand how several weeks of heavy rain had transformed the park.
-What were dry falls in the spring were now astonishing torrents of water towering over us, racing through numerous channels and dropping into the watermills with fierce intensity.
+What were dry falls the previous summer were now astonishing torrents of water towering over us, racing through numerous channels and dropping into the watermills with fierce intensity.

 The story of Ribeira dos Caldeirões could never have happened, or be told today, without the awesome power of the 16 waterfalls along with the unique geography of this corner of the island.
 Water streaming from high above the village was channeled and funneled to drive massive water wheels that ground the corn and wheat into flour.
 Geography, gravity and exquisite human engineering were the keys to the success of the watermills.